 Diffusive sample flow is also deployed in detectors worn by personnel.
 In this case, time weighted measurements of VOC's are of interest, typically at concentrations between 1 to 100 ppm, averaged over 15 min (STEL - short term exposure limit) or 8 hr (TWA - time weighted average).
-In most light industrial and domestic environments, the VOC concentration is typically 0.2 to 0.5 ppm isobutylene equivalent, which limits the practical minimum detection limit for a target VOC to 0.5 ppm isobutylene equivalent in these detectors.
+In most light industrial and domestic environments, the VOC concentration is typically 0.2 to 0.5 ppm isobutylene equivalent in these detectors.